 The MUSC Urban Farm provides a place where students, faculty, staff, and the Charleston community can come together to learn about the connection between land and food.
 The .5 acre Farm, located on the corner of Bee & President Streets hosts workshops, seminars, volunteer workdays, and tours for local schools.
 Participants are educated on the value of incorporating vegetables into their diets through cooking and nutrition lessons and will experience a unique opportunity to engage in hands-on learning about sustainable urban agriculture.

 To get involved, visit our events page, contact us for more information, or find out about volunteering opportunities.
 Also, be sure to visit our Facebook page to keep up with Farm happenings and how we are connecting food and health at MUSC.
 To learn more about gardening, please visit our resources page.
+Would you like to schedule a group visit?
+Please complete our request form.

 The Medical University of South Carolina (MUSC) is a public institution of higher learning dedicated to providing an excellent, collaborative education to our students, delivering highest quality, state-of-the-art patient centered care, being a world leader in the creation of new knowledge and its application, and serving the health care needs of the citizens of South Carolina while expanding outreach to people throughout the world.